GitBolt/solana-bank-workshop/README.md

 Under the hood, `all` method is calling Solana JSON RPC's `getProgramAccounts` method.
 You can check out [Solana CookBook's Guide](https://solanacookbook.com/guides/get-program-accounts.html#facts) to understand it in more depth!

 But for now, to keep it simple.
-The `memcmp` filter, standing for memory comparison helps us comparing specific value in bytes on it's position.
+The `memcmp` filter, standing for memory comparison helps us comparing specific value in bytes on its position.

 #### 3.2 Filters in detail